stefgina/dgp/README.md

 ## This Fork Fixes the dependency problem on Toyota's Packnet with Docker

 Currently the "PackNet-SfM: 3D Packing for Self-Supervised Monocular Depth Estimation" requires faulty dependencies.
 In order to properly build the packnet-sfm with Docker, I made this fork where you can modify your dockerfile accordingly.
-Specifically you should change the line 126 on the official dockerfile inside packnet-sfm/docker/dockerfile with :
+Specifically you should change the line 126 in the official dockerfile inside packnet-sfm/docker/dockerfile with :

 ORIGINAL :